netzpirat/coffee-brew/README.md

 For other platforms the folder within the Preferences directory is different, e.g. RubyMine31, IntelliJIdea10CE or IntelliJIdea9, to just name a few.

+## Shameless self promotion

+Developed by Michael Kessler, sponsored by [mksoft.ch](https://mksoft.ch).

+If you like CoffeeBrew, you can watch the repository at [GitHub](https://github.com/netzpirat/coffee-brew) and follow [@netzpirat](https://twitter.com/#!/netzpirat) on Twitter for project updates.

 ## Development

 * Source hosted at [GitHub](https://github.com/netzpirat/coffee-brew).